olcf/olcf-user-docs/systems/frontier_user_guide.rst

 ---------

 OLCF provides installations of AMD's `Omnitrace <https://github.com/AMDResearch/omnitrace>`_ profiling tools on Frontier.
-AMD provides documentation on the usage of Omnitrace (rebranded to ROCm) at `<https://rocm.docs.amd.com/projects/rocprofiler-systems/en/latest/index.html>`_.
+AMD provides documentation on the usage of Omnitrace (rebranded to ROCm Systems Profiler) at `<https://rocm.docs.amd.com/projects/rocprofiler-systems/en/latest/index.html>`_.
 This section details the installation and common pitfalls of the ``omnitrace`` module on Frontier.

 Unlike ``omniperf``, the ``omnitrace`` module only relies on a ROCm module.